joelcarlson/joelcarlson.github.io/_posts/2016-05-13-RvsPython-GridSearch.md

 svmGS = GridSearchCV(Pysvm, params, scoring='accuracy', cv=5, n_jobs=-1)
 ```

-We now have another divergence from R. Instead of applying a function (`caret::train`) to our data, we instantiate a model object, and use it's internal methods.
-Like caret, sklearn has a unified api for doing so (initialize, fit, predict):
+We now have another divergence from R. Instead of applying a function (`caret::train`) to our data, we instantiate a model object and make use of internal methods.
+Like caret, sklearn has a unified api for doing so (initialize, fit(), predict()):

 ```python